 - Identify key stakeholders within the business and across the enterprise and implement best practices for adoption

-An important strategy when it comes to organizational change management is to define and deploy a detailed communication plan – which answers what will be communicated, why, to whom (audience), by whom, when, and how.
-All communications should include:
+An important strategy when it comes to successful change management is to define and deploy a detailed clear and consistent communication plan which answers what will be communicated, why, to whom (audience), by whom, when, and how.
+Communications should include:

 - Definition of project scope, objectives, milestones, deliverables, critical success factors and approaches